The neutron-capture and alpha-elements abundance ratios scatter in old stellar populations. Cosmological simulations of the stellar halo: Conclusions

 \begin{itemize}

-\item The scatter found for the abundance ratios of neutron-capture elements (relative to iron) of the old stars is larger compared to that of $\alpha$-elements.
-We find that the $\alpha$-elements have a typical scatter of the order of $\lesssim 0.5$ dex (even at low metallicity), while for all neutron-capture elements studied here the scatter levels are of the order of 1 dex or higher.
+\item The scatter found for the abundance ratios of neutron-capture elements (relative to iron) of the halo stars is larger compared to that of $\alpha$-elements.
+We find that the $\alpha$-elements have a typical scatter of the order of $\lesssim 0.35$ dex (even at low metallicity), while for all neutron-capture elements studied here the scatter levels are systematically higher, with values $\gtrsim 0.3$ and up to $1$ dex for [Fe/H]$<-2.5$.
 For both types of elements, the scatter increases for decreasing metallicity, although this trend is much more pronounced for the neutron-capture elements.

-\item {\it The main reasons for the different levels of scatter found for the neutron-capture and $\alpha-$elements are the dependence of the stellar yields with the properties of the massive stars and the description of the differential enrichment during the early phases. }

-\item Our model reproduces the abundances and scatter in [Sr/Ba], showing the importance of fast-rotating stars for the old stellar populations.
-In particular, the model is able to reproduce the formation of high [Sr/Ba] stars.
-Again, the key factor in producing such high [Sr/Ba] ratios is the enrichment level of the ISM, as such ratios are produced when Sr has already enriched it but Ba has not.

-\item Our simulation shows that the cosmological setting also contributes to the scatter of the different elements because sub-populations of stars formed in different systems end up in the main progenitor stellar halo at $z=0$.
-Our simulated halo has a significant contribution of accreted stars, with an ex-situ fraction of $0.8$.
-This is particularly important for the [Sr/Ba] ratio and the corresponding scatter level: as lower mass systems have a slower ISM enrichment compared to the main progenitor, they contribute stars with large [Sr/Ba] ratios to the $z=0$ stellar halo of the simulated galaxy.

-Observationally, the contribution of satellites to the Milky Way stellar halo could be tested at least in two different ways.
-First, by measuring the fraction of the stellar population of present dSph with high [Sr/Ba]; in this case, it is also possible to investigate the dependence on the galactic masses, e.g. whether the lightest galaxies are those with the highest values of [Sr/Ba].
-The second opportunity would be to check whether stars now in the Galactic halo with a high [Sr/Ba] show different characteristics from those with low or intermediate [Sr/Ba] ratio, which would point to their origin as debris of satellites merged to our halo (e.g. \citealt{Helmi18}).
-On this subject, \cite{Roederer18} have found an indication that $r-$process rich stars could actually have belonged to small systems.

-\item Our simulations properly describe the early chemical enrichment by the most massive stars, thanks to the implementation of differential enrichment due to the different mass stars.
-Such early enrichment of the medium leaves an imprint in the abundances of the very old stars.
-This opens up the possibility to reconstruct the level of enrichment of the ISM at early epochs from observational data of the old stars in galaxies, information that is otherwise inaccessible.

-\item The abundance ratios and scatter levels, both for the $\alpha$- and for the neutron-capture elements, are consistent with those predicted in chemical evolution models which reproduce the chemical properties of the Milky Way \citep{Cescutti14}, and are therefore a good test to our implementation.

-\item Our results show that both the chemical yields adopted and the use of a differential enrichment are key factors in the determination of the chemical patterns of the old stars, as well as in their scatter.
-Despite the fact that changing the sub-grid physics and other numerical aspects might have an effect on our results \citep{S12}, the tests presented here have shown that the results on the scatter of the different elements is robust.